cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.2/02 - Plan de QA.md

 ## Browse and interact in Luxe

 Actions Menu
-- [ ] Browse all sections
 - Assist
 	- [ ] Create a deduction
 - Benefit Verifications
 	-  [ ]  Filter by any attribute
-- Patient Duplicates
-	- [ ] Resolve and merge patient

 Patients / Profile
 - [ ] Search patient